PetyaKatsarova/cub3d/math_theory.md

 Together = calculate every ray direction for screen pixels

 ======================================
-Step 2: Calculating the Delta Distance
+STEP_SIZE 2: Calculating the Delta Distance
-The next step in the raycasting algorithm is to calculate the delta distance between two consecutive x or y intersections with a grid line.
+The next STEP_SIZE in the raycasting algorithm is to calculate the delta distance between two consecutive x or y intersections with a grid line.
 This is done by determining the distance the ray must travel to reach the next grid line in the x or y direction.

 Example of delta dist x and y